Improving prospects for people with kidney disease

 Our laboratory is a world leader in kidney disease such as this, with crucial study experience that ranges from the cell-level to entire populations.
-We’re sharing our expertise with dedicated, talented clinicians working with limited resources at large centres in Delhi, Bangalore, Cairo and Johannesburg.
+We’re sharing our expertise with dedicated, talented clinicians working with limited resources at large centres in Delhi, Bangalore, Sri Lanka and Johannesburg.

 We’re helping them set up patient registries, as well as a global network of academic contacts.
 We’re training staff in the latest study techniques and sharing our best practice for clinical trials.

 Introducing our cutting-edge lab work to the places it’s needed most means we can study large groups of patients and collect molecular data so that everyone better understands this disease.

 By extending the UK’s innovative, national registry for kidney disease, which we lead, patients in the countries we’re working with gain access to lots of practical information about their conditions which would otherwise be unavailable.
 These registered patients are also a resource, able to help themselves and others by taking part in ongoing research surveys.

 Most pressingly, renal disease is disproportionately expensive to study and manage, which means treatment is harder to come by and mortality rates are higher than they might be.
 By combining our skills with the knowledge of frontline doctors, we’re working together to develop more effective global healthcare that’s both reducing costs and saving lives.

 - All India Institute of Medical Sciences, Delhi

 - The University of Peradeniya, Sri Lanka